-- financial: assessment of illness-related income changes and basic household expenses, screening for DFCI Patient Assistance Funds (\$250/year for groceries, gas or the RIDE); collaboration with Program RN to address high medication co-pays; collaboration with Financial Coordinator to advocate for limited-English-speaking patients with insurance and billing concerns; referrals to SEMC Financial Counselors for Mass Health applications, referrals to community based utility assistance programs; screening for DFCI Seasonal Giving program (holiday assistance); - transportation: referral to Resource Specialist for Mass Health PT-1, The RIDE (MBTA) or equivalent regional program, ACS Road to Recovery, management of BPHC taxi vouchers supplied for Boston residents, DMV disabled parking placard; - housing: rental assistance program referrals, advocacy letters to support housing applications, assisted living referrals; - food: referrals to DTA (SNAP/EAEDC benefits), Community Servings (meal delivery service for patients with chronic illness), grocery store gift card provision through DFCI Patient Assistance Funds, community food pantries.
+- financial: assessment of illness-related income changes and basic household expenses; screening for DFCI Patient Assistance Funds (\$250/year for groceries, gas or the RIDE); collaboration with Program RN to address high medication co-pays; collaboration with Financial Coordinator to advocate for limited-English-speaking patients with insurance and billing concerns; referrals to SEMC Financial Counselors for Mass Health applications, referrals to community based utility assistance programs; screening for DFCI Seasonal Giving program (holiday assistance); - transportation: referral to Resource Specialist for Mass Health PT-1, The RIDE (MBTA) or equivalent regional program, ACS Road to Recovery, management of BPHC taxi vouchers supplied for Boston residents, DMV disabled parking placard; - housing: rental assistance program referrals, advocacy letters to support housing applications, assisted living referrals; - food: referrals to DTA (SNAP/EAEDC benefits), Community Servings (meal delivery service for patients with chronic illness), grocery store gift card provision through DFCI Patient Assistance Funds, community food pantries.

-A Review of Pancreatic Cancer Diagnosis and Treatment at St. Elizabeth's Medical Center, 2008-2018
+A Review of Gastric Cancer Diagnosis and Treatment at St. Elizabeth's Medical Center, 2009-2019

-The Cancer Care Committee chose pancreatic cancer as the site for in-depth review for this report because of recent increases in cases diagnosed and/or treated at St. Elizabeth's Medical Center (SEMC), the addition of a new Hepatobiliary surgeon to the SEMC staff, and a recent increase in public awareness of the disease.
-For the period 2008-2018, there were a total of 260 pancreatic cancer cases abstracted.
-The National Cancer Data Base (NCDB), to which SEMC data are compared, reported 313,095 pancreatic cancer cases submitted during this time period.
+The Cancer Care Committee chose gastric cancer as the site for in-depth review for this report.
+For the period 2009-2019, there were a total of 140 gastric cancer cases abstracted.
+The National Cancer Data Base (NCDB), to which SEMC data are compared, reported 167,064 gastric cancer cases submitted during this time period.

-According to the American Cancer Society1, pancreatic cancer accounts for 3% of all new cancer diagnoses in the United States, but 7% of all cancer deaths.
-The ACS estimates that about 56,770 new cases of pancreatic cancer will be diagnosed in 2019 (29,940 in men and 26,830 in women), and about 45,750 people (23,800 men and 21,950 women) will die of the disease.
-Risk factors for pancreatic cancer include tobacco use, obesity, a history of diabetes, chronic pancreatitis, and exposure to certain workplace chemicals.2
+The American Cancer Society estimates that about 27,600 new cases of gastric cancer will be diagnosed nationally in 2019 (16,980 in men and 10,620 in women), and about 11,010 people (6,650 men and 4,360 women) will die of the disease.
+Risk factors for gastric cancer include H. pylori infection, a diet including large amounts of smoked, salted, or pickled foods, a history of stomach lymphoma, tobacco use, obesity, and certain inherited cancer syndromes.

-In Massachusetts, pancreatic cancer was the tenth most commonly diagnosed cancer in men and the ninth most commonly diagnosed cancer in women, representing 2.9% of all cancers diagnosed in men and 2.8% of all cancers diagnosed in women for the period 2011-2015.3 It was the fourth most common cause of cancer deaths in both men and women during this time period, representing 6.7% of cancer deaths in men and 7.4% in women.
-Incidence rates increase with age, rising from 13.6 cases per 100,000 men aged 50-54 to 108.7 cases per 100 men aged 85 and older; the median age of diagnosis was 69.
-Among women, rates rose from 9.4cases per 100,000 women aged 50-54 to 101.4 cases in women aged 85 and older; the median age of diagnosis 74.
+In Massachusetts, pancreatic cancer was the 14th most commonly diagnosed cancer in men and the 16th most commonly diagnosed cancer in women, representing 1.8% of all cancers diagnosed in men and 1.1% of all cancers diagnosed in women for the period 2011-2015.
+It was the 12th most common cause of cancer death in men and the 13th most common cause of cancer death in women during this time period, representing 2.2% of cancer deaths in men and 1.7% in women.
+Incidence rates increase with age, rising from 9.7 cases per 100,000 men aged 50-54 to 70.9 cases per 100 men aged 85 and older; the median age of diagnosis in men was 69.
+Among women, rates rose from 4.7 cases per 100,000 women aged 50-54 to 35.3 cases in women aged 85 and older; the median age of diagnosis in women was 71.

-Please note that the following statistics refer to only analytic pancreatic cancer cases, resulting in smaller numbers than the above.
+Please note that the following statistics refer to only analytic gastric cancer cases, resulting in smaller numbers than the above.
 Analytic cases are those cases that were diagnosed and/or received all or part of their first course of treatment at SEMC.
 Cases that represent metastatic or recurrent disease are excluded from these analyses.

-Figure 3 shows the distribution of age at diagnosis at SEMC vs. NCDB for 2008-2018 for pancreatic cancer cases.
-More than 90% of both SEMC and NCDB cases were diagnosed at age 50 or greater.
-SEMC patients were on average slightly older than NCDB patients, with the most common age group for diagnosis 70-79 for SEMC vs. 60-69 for NCDB.
+Figure 3 shows the distribution of age at diagnosis at SEMC vs. NCDB for 2009-2019 for gastric cancer cases.
+More than 85% of both SEMC and NCDB cases were diagnosed at age 50 or greater.
+SEMC patients were on average slightly older than NCDB patients, with the most common age group for diagnosis 70-79 for SEMC vs. 60-69 and 70-79 for NCDB.

 Figure 3.
-Analytic Pancreatic Cancer Cases, 2008-2018: Comparison of Age at Diagnosis, NCDB vs. SEMC
+Analytic Gastric Cancer Cases, 2009-2019: Comparison of Age at Diagnosis, NCDB vs. SEMC